Great Dismal Swamp maroons: History

 At the beginning of the 18th century, maroons came to live in the Great Dismal Swamp.
 Most settled on mesic islands, the high and dry parts of the swamp.
 Inhabitants included people who had purchased their freedom as well as those who had escaped.
 Other people used the swamp as a route on the Underground Railroad as they made their way further north.
 Some formerly enslaved lived there in semi-free conditions, but how much independence they actually enjoyed there has been a topic of much debate.
 Nearby whites often left maroons alone so long as they paid a quota in logs or shingles, and businesses may have ignored the fugitive status of people who provided work in exchange for trade goods.

 Herbert Aptheker stated already in 1939, in "Maroons Within the Present Limits of the United States", that likely "about two thousand Negroes, fugitives, or the descendants of fugitives" lived in the Great Dismal Swamp, trading with white people outside the swamp.
 Results of a study published in 2007, "The Political Economy of Exile in the Great Dismal Swamp", say that thousands of people lived in the swamp between 1630 and 1865, Native Americans, maroons and enslaved laborers on the canal.
 A 2011 study speculated that thousands may have lived in the swamp between the 1600s and 1860.
 While the precise number of maroons who lived in the swamp at that time is unknown, it is believed to have been one of the largest maroon colonies in the United States.
 It is established that "several thousand" were living there by the 19th century.

 Fear of slave unrest and fugitive slaves living among maroon population caused concern amongst local whites.
-A militia with dogs went into the swamp in 1823 in an attempt to remove the maroons and destroy their community, but most people escaped.
+A militia force with dogs went into the swamp in 1823 in an attempt to remove the maroons and destroy their community, but most people escaped.
 In 1847, North Carolina passed a law specifically aimed at apprehending the maroons in the swamp.
 However, unlike other maroon communities, where local militias often captured the residents and destroyed their homes, those in the Great Dismal Swamp mostly avoided capture or the discovery of their homes.